 2. Sleeping on the couch with a newborn in your arms is really dangerous.

 We get it, falling asleep on the sofa with an infant curled up on your chest is one of the best feelings in the world.
 Many an exhausted new mom has nodded off for a bit while her sleeping baby is sprawled across her lap or nestled up all warm and cozy on a breastfeeding pillow.
 But according to the American Academy of Pediatrics (AAP), this kind of co-sleeping—on a couch or armchair—is a serious newborn sleep mistake.
 It’s way more dangerous than co-sleeping in a bed, due to the risk of dropping or smothering the baby.
-If you’re going to nap or sleep with your infant, opt for bed-sharing.
-And if you’re going to co-sleep or bed-share, watch this video to make sure you’re doing it safely.
+If you’re going to nap or sleep with your infant—doctors say not to, but they know many parents do it—opt for bed-sharing (and do it as safely as possible, with no blankets or pillows in the bed).

 3. Don’t let your newborn sleep in the car seat.

-4. Don’t buy those cute crib bumper sets you see on blogs and in catalogs.
+4. Don’t buy those cute crib bumper sets you see on Instagram.

-This one’s pretty easy to follow: don’t use crib bumpers.
-They are a SIDS risk, the sale of them is even banned in some US states, and doctors have been lobbying against crib bumpers for years.
-Yes, some babies flail around a lot in their sleep, especially when they’re on the verge of learning to roll, crawl, or walk.
-But they probably won’t seriously injure themselves by bumping their heads on a crib rail.
-While those “breathable” mesh bumpers do a good job of keeping soothers (and little hands and feet) from poking out of the crib slats, they are not recommended due to the risk of entanglement and strangulation.
+This one’s pretty easy to follow: Don’t use crib bumpers.
+They’ve actually been banned in the US, after years of doctors lobbying against them.
+Yes, some babies flail around a lot in their sleep, especially when they’re on the verge of learning to roll, crawl or walk.
+But they’re unlikely to seriously injure themselves by bumping their heads on a crib rail.
+While those “breathable” mesh bumpers do a good job of keeping soothers (and little hands and feet) from poking out of the crib slats, they are also not recommended due to the risk of entanglement and strangulation.
 (Also, word to the wise: older, more mobile babies can stand on bumpers and use them as a step when they’re trying to monkey their way of the crib.)
 And while we’re at it, you shouldn’t use a DockATot or “infant lounger” for unsupervised sleep inside (or outside) the crib, either.
 They’re technically no longer available in Canada, but similar products are still on the market.

 5. Don’t put off sleep training because the baby is teething.

 Newsflash: Your baby is always teething.
 Or sick with a cold.
 Or coming down with something.
 Or recovering from something.
 Or over-tired.
 Or suffering from Unexplained Fussy Baby Syndrome.
 (OK, we made that one up.
 But it’s kinda true.)
-If you’re hoping to sleep train—plenty of parents don’t—it’s important to know that it may never feel like the right time.
+If you intend to sleep train, it’s important to know that it may never feel like the right time.
 Experts say it’s easiest to sleep train a baby between the ages of six and 12 months, but use your judgment and listen to your gut.
 If you’re not fully committed to sleep training before you start, you won’t stick to it.

 7. Don’t let a high-tech baby monitor make you feel over-confident (or overly anxious).